heoj10272/heoj10272.github.io/_posts/study/aws/2022-06-11-SAA ExamTopics 41~50.md

 <hr/>
 <br>

-Answer :
+Answer : C

 해설 :

+A is wrong; "EC2 Reserved Instance" not cost effective compared to serverless B is wrong; Lambda runs for 15 minutes max
+D is wrong; "running on Amazon EC2" not cost effective C is correct; Fargate is serverless & cost effective comparted to other options.

-1차 시도 :
+1차 시도 : D

 <br>
 <hr/>